Firma electrónica obligatoria en informes de tasación

 How can we help you?

-We are qualified providers of trust services qualified in certified electronic delivery, which allows us to offer you solutions that not only comply with the law, but also make its implementation as easy as possible.
-Our multichannel electronic signature platform allows:
+We are qualified, trusted service providers specializing in certified electronic delivery, which allows us to offer you solutions that not only comply with the law but also make implementation as easy as possible.
+Our multi-channel electronic signature platform allows you to:

 ✅ Sign appraisal reports from any device, without software installation.